Your brand is likely already being impersonated somewhere online.

 | Best for | Standard cybersquatting | Clear-cut new gTLD cases | Damages + deterrence | Active abuse (phishing, malware) |

-For some active brand threats like phishing sites, registrar abuse complaints are usually the fastest and most practical option.
+For active brand threats (phishing sites, fake shops), registrar abuse complaints are usually the fastest and most practical option.
 UDRP and URS are better suited for domains that are registered in bad faith but not yet causing immediate consumer harm — such as parked domains or domains held for resale.